killthebee/UnsplashClient/UnsplashClient/Modules/Explore/docs_notes.md

 at the same place as collection general data.
 problem: you swiping from first to 5th, you can anticipate that last cell will be "the last" ( by id, tag, etc ) but insted uikit will throw any other cell already used cell ( with unpredictible! id, tag, etc )

+---
+roughlyCaroseulHeightPlusLableHightPlusGaps constant justifyed
+ cuz i would never want to shrink cells hight

+"collections" this [[]] is for  carousel porpuses

+--- scroll view
+headerContainerViewBottomAnchor sets image hight imageTopAnchor pins image to top of the screen imageHeightAnchor basicly one of kostyl's to prevent up swipe ( auto-layout rool to block any up swipe by forbidign any up swipe related layout changes)

+-- over scroll
+somehow managed to stop over scrolling for scroll view, i think it's precise auto-layout rules...

+height of content view limits amout of space for new table that way i can prevent( or decrease) over scroll for new table ...

+-- content view height
+it's weird, it's must be bigger than scroll view's but not much, otherwise it'll limit amount of space for new table ...

+-- scrollViewDidScroll
+it takes too damn much time for scroll to stop, so if it's up swipe i just cut this scroll one of kostyl's to make scroll view ui more responsive